-1.2 billion people live in areas of water scarcity.
-750 million people suffer from economic water scarcity, meaning they lack access to safe drinking water.
+1.2 billion people live in areas of water scarcity of which 750 million suffer from economic water scarcity, which means they lack access to safe drinking water.
 In Africa, 40% of the poorest households do not have piped-in water, and more than half of its population lack access to improved water sources such as boreholes, wells, or taps.

 A heart-breaking reality of economic water scarcity is that women and children are forced to carry their water using a 20 litre / five gallon bucket, balancing a bucket filled with water on top of their heads – for hours at a time – every single day.
 This has devastating effects in terms of health, sanitation, education and livelihoods:

 Improving access to has never been this easy.

 The Hippo Water Roller was developed in 1991 by two South Africans in response to the daily struggle of rural women and children across Africa to access safe, drinkable water.

 The award-winning technology is a distinctive portable water innovation that enables rural communities to transport water more easily and in less time than with traditional methods.

 Image credit: Conservation Fusion and Madagascar Biodiversity Partnership (MBP).

 The 90 litre Hippo Water Roller is a strong and durable barrel-shaped container equipped with a steel handle with which it can be pushed or pulled.